smartdevicelink/sdl_evolution/proposals/NNNN-android-transport-overhaul.md

 ### Breaking change phase

-#### Rename WiProProtocol
-This name is an artifact of previous contractors working on the project.
-The class we actually used should be named `SdlProtocol`.
-During the next breaking change release, the class should be renamed and the `AbstractProtocol` class removed.

-#### Remove SdlConnection and Listener
+#### Remove WiProProtocol, SdlConnection, and Listener

-Both of these will no longer be necessary and should be removed.
+All of these will no longer be necessary and should be removed.

 #### Move SdlSession Class